 Section 4.
 The Chairperson or Vice Chairperson may be removed from the Board by a two-thirds (2/3) vote of the total voting membership of the Board.
 All voting members shall be notified at least one week prior to a vote for removal.
 In the event of removal of the Chairperson, the Vice Chairperson shall serve as Chairperson.
 In the event of the removal of the Vice Chairperson, a new Vice Chairperson shall be elected by the Board.

 Section 6: A Financial Officer shall be elected by a majority vote of the members present no later than the end of the third meeting of the Board.
-The Financial Officer shall be responsible for coordinating with the Associate Director of Finance and Administration of Parking and Transportation Services to account for student fees received and spent, and then report this to the board twice a semester.
+The Financial Officer shall be responsible for coordinating with the Director of Finance and Capital Management and Administration of Transportation Services to account for student fees received and spent, reporting this to the board twice a year.
 Additionally, the Financial Officer will work to develop and manage the ATFAB budget.
-The Financial Officer should meet with the Associate Director of Finance and Admin for PTS at least three times a semester.
+The Financial Officer should meet with the Director of Finance and Capital Management and Admin for PTS at least three times a semester.
 The Chair may ask additional responsibilities of the Financial Officer related to finance as needed and within reason.

 Article V: Meetings